Studio fotografico Vasari: History

 The company founder Cesare Vasari (Arezzo, 30 May 1846 - Rome, 31 May 1901) moved to Rome in 1860, working initially for professional photographers.
 He become a collaborator of Tommaso Cuccioni's widow, Isabella Bonafede.
 In 1875 he opened one of the first ateliers for the production of art and architecture photographs.

 After Cesare moved to Florence, the Roman atelier passed to his nephew Alessandro (Rome, 1 July 1866 - 18 March 1929); Alessandro's son Tommaso (Rome, March 21, 1894 - August 25, 1971) documents the artistic and architectural story of Rome of the Twenties, becoming a supplier of the Royal House, and photographing the post-war reconstruction.

 Initially, the laboratory for the development and printing of the photographs was located in via della Mercede, subsequently transferred to via Ludovisi and finally to via Condotti, where all the processing of the negatives was carried out, the subsequent printing and final retouching.

 Tommaso, who had two children (Laura and Giorgio), was succeeded by Giorgio, a doctor in chemistry (Rome, 11 September 1931 - Filettino, 3 July 2004).
 Under Giorgio, the business developed in the fields of art, architecture and industry, including the photographic documentation of public works for the 1960 Olympics, the headquarters of the major companies of the Italian "economic boom", as well as editions that dealt with the most important basilicas, churches and Roman galleries of art and antiques.

-Subsequently, Giorgio's sons (Alessandro, Andrea and Francesco) continued the studio's activity, establishing the Vasari Photographic Archive and enriching it through photographic campaigns commissioned by state bodies, museums, private collections and national and international publishers.
+Subsequently, Giorgio's sons Alessandro (Rome, 25 February 1957), Cecilia (Rome, 16 December 1958), Andrea (Rome, 3 June 1962) e Francesco (Rome, 9 June 1968 - Chefchaouen, 26 July 2022).
+Alessandro, Andrea e Francesco continued the studio's activity, establishing the Vasari Photographic Archive and enriching it through photographic campaigns commissioned by state bodies, museums, private collections and national and international publishers.

-Today the company is directed by Alessandro Vasari (Rome, 25 February 1957).
+Today the company is directed by Alessandro Vasari.